 Ash Gourd, commonly known as Winter melon and botanically called Benincasa hispida is a unique melon vegetable mostly used in China and India.
 Asian cuisine includes this vegetable in curries, soups, and fries.

 Ash gourd bears big yellow flowers.
 The leaves are 10 to 20 cm long and have a long hair stem.
 The fruits usually grow up to 30 cm in diameter.
-Fresh and young ash gourds have fine hairs in the outer that will disappear as the vegetable matures become waxy outer that increases the shelf life.
+Fresh and young ash gourds have fine hairs in the outer that will disappear as the vegetable matures become waxy outer that increasing the shelf life.

 The ash gourd’s exterior color may vary between dark green and pale gray based on the cultivated areas.
 Matured melons have white ash coating their distinctive places.
 This ash coating is where the vegetable created another name for it, Ash Gourd.
 The shape of the gourd varies from round to oblong.
 Mostly, plant propagation is done by seeds.